rkitover/windows-dev-guide/README.md

 gci -r /windows -i *.dll
 ```

-will find all DLL files in all levels under `C:\Windows`.
+to find all DLL files in all levels under `C:\Windows`.

 PowerShell supports an amazing new system called the "object pipeline", what
 this means is that you can pass objects around via pipelines and inspect their